Skip to main content

 Express SG Herbicide

-Express® SG herbicide – Combines excellent weed control with the flexibility to plant 20 different crops 24 hours after application.
-Express SG herbicide can be mixed with both Aim EC herbicide and Authority® 480 herbicide for more enhanced weed control and resistance management.
+Combines excellent weed control with the flexibility to plant 20 different crops 24 hours after application.
+Express® SG herbicide can be mixed with both Aim® EC herbicide and Authority® 480 herbicide to enhance weed control and resistance management.

 Express PRO Herbicide Logo

-Express® PRO – A product designed with Western farmers in mind, Express® PRO herbicide provides control of even the toughest broadleaf weeds.
-It brings both powerful burnoff and up to 15 days of extended activity for pre-seed applications.
+Designed with Western farmers in mind, Express® PRO herbicide provides control of even the toughest broadleaf weeds.
+It brings both powerful burnoff and up to 15 days of extended activity on cleavers, dandelions, narrow-leaved hawk’s-beard and volunteer canola (excluding Group 2 herbicide tolerant canola).

 logo